jessebenjamin/git_oculus/README.md

 Else, for the 4th mode to work, you need to select a two channel audio input as the system input.

-I suggest using Soundflower to route the system audio to the input.
+We suggest using Soundflower to route the system audio to the input.
 Soundflowerbed lets you send the signal to an output as well.

 ----------------------------------------------------------------------------